cambiatus/backend/.github/deep-dive.md

 ## Updating community
 The process for updating a community is similar to **[creating a new community](#Creating-a-new-community)** the only difference is how we react once we have pushed the transaction to the blockchain.

-After we push a transaction, on a successful operation we recieve a `transactionId` this indicated that our data got added to the blockchain.
+After we push a transaction, on a successful operation we receive a `transactionId`, which indicates that our data has been added to the blockchain.

-Or our transacction can fail.
-It can fail because of two reasons:
+Or our transaction can fail.
+It can fail for two reasons:
 1. Invalid permission
 2. Missing/invalid data passed